 - All state maintained schools operate individual admissions policies within a national framework.
 Consequently parents should read this Admissions Policy within the context of Surrey's coordinated admissions scheme and published guidance at www.surreycc.gov.uk - The College will normally admit each year without reference to ability or aptitude the Planned Admission Number (PAN) of 150 students, who are aged 11+ or who have completed Year 6. - In accordance with the DfE School Admissions Code, Kings International College operates an equal preference system.
 This means that the College considers all ranked preferences equally against its admissions criteria and informs Surrey County Council of those applicants, to whom places can be offered.
 Places are then offered by Surrey County Council on 1 March (or next working day). - All available places will be offered.
-No places will be held back for late applicants who may move into the locality. - In the case of multiple births, where children are ranked consecutively in their order of priority for a place and there are not sufficient vacancies remaining for each of them, wherever it is logistically possible, each child will be offered a place. - Children who are the subject of an Education, Health and Care Plan (EHCP) naming Kings International College will be admitted.
+No places will be held back for late applicants who may move into the locality. - In the case of multiple births, where children are ranked consecutively in their order of priority for a place and there are not sufficient vacancies remaining for each of them, wherever it is logistically possible, each child will be offered a place.
+Children from a multiple birth will be allocated based on their rank order.
+Any child from a multiple birth will be offered a place if one child has already been offered a place and the subsequent child(ren) are ranked consecutively. - Children who are the subject of an Education, Health and Care Plan (EHCP) naming Kings International College will be admitted.
 Since there is a separate process for the admission of students with an Education, Health and Care Plan Surrey County Council will send information at the beginning of the autumn term explaining the procedure in respect of a child's future placement.
 Advice is available from the Local Area Office.